 About Equanimity Yoga

-My personal experience has taught me that yoga can have untold benefits in a variety of situations.
-When you practice regularly for a long period of time it can subtly bring about positive change in all areas of your life.
+Personal experience has taught me that yoga can have untold benefits.
+When you practice regularly for a long time yoga can subtly bring about positive change in all areas of your life.
 And yoga isn’t about touching your toes.
 The 'stretchy' stuff is a tiny part of what yoga is.
-At its core yoga is about calming the mind and allowing us to discover and appreciate that the whole universe is intimately interconnected.
+At its core yoga is about calming the mind and allowing you to appreciate that the whole universe is intimately interconnected.

-I regularly attended Ashtanga classes for a few years before stepping into my first Mysore style class – and my world changed!
+After a few years I attended into my first Mysore style class – and my world changed!
 The Mysore practice forced me to confront myself on my mat.
 I began unpeeling the layers of who I was, and who I thought I was, delving deeper and deeper into the spiritual and philosophical side yoga.
-I soon discovered that once you really start to study yoga the subject grows and grows.
-You begin to realise yoga isn't something you do for an hour once a week, it is a philosophy and a lifestyle.
+I discovered that once you start to really study yoga the subject grows and grows.
+Yoga isn't something you do for an hour once a week, it is a philosophy and a lifestyle.

-I teach in Exeter and Torquay as well as organising occasional workshops and retreats.
-My classes offer a holistic approach to Hatha Yoga to encourage wellbeing, health, happiness and promote evenness, or equanimity, of mind.
-Most of my classes are inspired by the Ashtanga Vinyasa practice that changed my life.
-I also teach Yoni Shakti (women's yoga), Yin Yoga and Yoga Nidra and work with children with Autism.
+I teach in Exeter and organise occasional workshops and retreats.
+My classes encourage strength, wellbeing, health, happiness and promote evenness, or equanimity, of mind.
+I teach the Ashtanga Vinyasa practice that changed my life as well as Hatha Yoga, Yoni Shakti (women's yoga), Yin Yoga and Yoga Nidra and work with children with Autism.
 I have trained in Yoni Shakti (Womb Yoga) with Uma Dinsmore-Tuli and in Yoga for Children with Autism with the Special Yoga Foundation.

 Find out more about my weekly classes on the Equanimity Yoga class schedule page.
 Check out the workshops and retreats page for more information on those.
-If you are interested in any of my classes, workshops, retreats or one-to-one sessions and would like more information please email email@example.com.
+If you would like more information please email email@example.com.